arBmind/qtcreator-containers/Readme.md

 The Dockerfile is multi staged and has different targets for all the variants.
 All targets with underscores are meant to be internally only.

-Targets:
-* qtcreator-clang
-* qtcreator-clang-libstdcpp
-* qtcreator-clang-libstdcpp-qt
-* qtcreator-gcc
-* qtcreator-gcc-qt

-Note: qtcreator-clang-qt is missing because the Qt Company does not publish binaries built for libc++
+Note: The Clang Qt combination is missing because the Qt Company does not publish binaries built for libc++

-Each of the targets uses a subset of arguments to determine the versions.

 QtCreator is preconfigured to run Gui applications properly.